fx-biocoder/oop-in-cpp/README.md

 - Relationships between classes (association, aggregation, composition, dependency)
 - Testing and debugging of object-oriented code
 - Object-oriented design patterns

+### "I want to help you improve this guide.
+How can I do it?"

+If you have any feedback regarding the contents of this guide, such as corrections or possible additions, please create a new issue [here](https://github.com/fx-biocoder/oop-in-cpp/issues).
+This will allow me to keep track of future modifications that need to be implemented.
+I greatly appreciate the valuable feedback I have received from users.
+However, please note that I prioritize suggestions that are submitted through the appropriate channels, as there have been instances of comments made in bad faith that were disguised as feedback.

 ## 3. Author